 Cataract surgery

-Cataract surgery is an operation to remove a cloudy lens (cataract) in your eye and replace it with an artificial one.
+Cataract surgery is an operation to remove a cloudy lens (cataract) in your eye and replace it with an artificial lens.
 This will help you to see more clearly.
-For most people, it’s a very successful procedure that can significantly improve your quality of life.
+For most people, cataract surgery is a very successful procedure that can significantly improve your quality of life.

 About cataract surgery

-If you have a cataract, the lens inside your eye becomes cloudy.
-This can start to affect your vision and interfere with activities such as reading, watching television and driving.
-Most people eventually need surgery for cataracts.
-It’s the only way to restore your vision if you have cataracts.
+If you have a cataract, the lens inside your eye has become cloudy.
+This can start to affect your vision and interfere with activities, such as reading, watching television, and driving.
+Surgery for cataracts is the only way to restore your sight.

 When to have cataract surgery

-You can have your cataracts removed at any stage – you don’t necessarily need to wait until your eyesight is bad.
-If you drive, for example, you may wish to have surgery sooner than someone who doesn’t drive.
-If you have cataracts that are starting to affect your vision, your optometrist may suggest surgery.
+You can have cataract surgery at any time – you don’t necessarily need to wait until your eyesight is bad.
+If you drive, for example, you may wish to have surgery sooner than someone who doesn’t.
+If you have cataracts that are starting to affect your vision, your optometrist may suggest you have surgery.
 They’ll talk to you about what’s involved, and the risks and benefits of surgery.
 If you decide you’d like to go ahead, they can refer you to an ophthalmologist.
 An ophthalmologist is a doctor who specialises in eye health, including eye surgery.

-You’ll need to go for a pre-operative assessment at an eye clinic before you have cataract surgery.
-Your healthcare team at the clinic will carry out some tests to examine and measure your eye and check your vision.
-They’ll use this information to plan which type of artificial lens will be best for you.
-They’ll also ask about your general health and if you have any other problems with your eyes or vision.
+You’ll need to have a pre-operative assessment before cataract surgery.
+This will involve some tests to examine and measure your eye and check your vision.
+Your surgeon will use this information to plan which type of artificial lens will be best for you.
+You’ll also be asked about your general health and if you have any other problems with your eyes or vision.
 This will help to assess your risk of complications after surgery.

-Your healthcare team will discuss with you exactly what to expect before, during and after surgery.
+Your healthcare team will discuss with you exactly what to expect before, during, and after surgery.
 This will include the potential risks and benefits involved.
 If you’re unsure about anything, don’t be afraid to ask.
-If you go ahead with the operation, you’ll need to sign a consent form, so it’s important to make sure you feel fully informed.
+If you decide to go ahead with the operation, you’ll need to sign a consent form, so it’s important to make sure you feel fully informed.

 Types of lens

-Cataract surgery involves replacing the lens in your eye with an artificial one.
-There are different types of artificial lens you may have.
+In cataract surgery, your surgeon will replace the lens in your eye with an artificial lens.
+There are different types of artificial lens.
 They come in different strengths, just like the lenses in glasses.
 They also vary in how well they focus on objects at different distances.
 The main types of lens include the following.

 • Monofocal lenses.
 Most people have these.
 They’re set at one level of vision – usually on things that are further away.
 This means you’ll probably need to wear reading glasses to focus on things that are closer up.